7 Signs You Might Have A Zinc Deficiency And What To Do About It

 Zinc intake is important to maintain strong and healthy bones.
 50% of the zinc in our bodies resides in our bones, and it has been demonstrated to have a stimulatory effect on osteoblastic bone formation and mineralization.6 Zinc also suppresses the excessive activity of bone-destroying osteoclasts.

-Zinc plays a critical role in the maintenance of a normal acid-base balance in the body, which Savers know is an integral part of the Save Our Bones Program.
+Zinc plays a critical role in the maintenance of a normal acid-base balance in the body, which Savers know is an integral part of the Osteoporosis Reversal Program.
 Carbon dioxide and water are converted to bicarbonate and water and then converted back again, to maintain acid-base balance in the blood.
 The enzyme responsible for this process is the zinc-dependent enzyme carbonic anhydrase.
 Studies have shown that a deficiency of zinc reduces carbonic anhydrase activity.7

 Zinc is required for the proper functioning of another enzyme, alkaline phosphatase.
 Alkaline phosphatase boosts osteoblasts’ bone-building activity.
 Studies have shown that those with osteoporosis had low levels of zinc in their blood and bones.8